nkkko/sapat/README.md

 ## Note

-This tool is designed for use with Azure OpenAI's Whisper API.
-Make sure you have the necessary permissions and credits to use the API.
+This tool is designed for use with multiple APIs (Azure OpenAI, Groq, and OpenAI).
+Ensure you have valid API credentials configured in the `.env` file and the necessary permissions and credits for the API service you plan to use.

 ## License